Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Configure GRUB2

 Even if no kernel parameters were added to `/etc/default/grub` the grub configuration file still needs to be generated.
-This command will essencially build the file `/boot/grub/grub.cfg` that contains the menu used by the bootloader.
+This command will essentially build the file `/boot/grub/grub.cfg` that contains the menu used by the bootloader.

 <pre>
 grub-mkconfig -o /boot/grub/grub.cfg